 Anecdotal evidence from several rural landowners on the Cudgen Plateau suggests that prior to the advertising for Expressions of Interest, they were canvassed by Ray White Real Estate, presumably acting on behalf of Health Infrastructure NSW, to alert them to an imminent opportunity to sell their property to the NSW Government.
 If true, this suggests the Government was already targeting protected agricultural lands in its first-round search for a “greenfields” hospital site, despite that option only being permitted as a fall-back once it was clearly demonstrated that no other practical sites exist.

 In several published defences of its site choice, the Government has vigorously argued that no location other than Cudgen Plateau fully met the key criteria it set for reviewing received Expressions of Interest (EoI) from interested landowners.
-Actually, a few minutes perusal of available mapping before advertising the EoI would have confirmed the final criteria as written did indeed in effect disqualify any offer that was not from the Cudgen Plateau.
+If so, a few minutes perusal of available mapping before advertising the EoI would have confirmed the final criteria as written did indeed in effect disqualify any offer that was not from the Cudgen Plateau.

 So why were shire-wide offers invited if the location decision had already been made?